jricher/secevent/draft-ietf-secevent-subject-identifiers.md

   }
 }
 ~~~
-{: #figexamplejwtsameiss title="Example: JWT with a `iss_sub` Subject Identifier where JWT issuer and JWT Subject issuer are the same"}
+{: #figexamplejwtsameiss title="Example: JWT with an \"iss_sub\" Subject Identifier where JWT issuer and JWT Subject issuer are the same"}

 ~~~
 {